Who can access the Einstein shRNA libraries?

 Full services are available to researchers from Albert Einstein College of Medicine, Montefiore Medical Center, and Yeshiva University.
-Screening services and limited distribution of shRNAs as lentivirus are also available to researchers at non-profit entitities that are members of the New York Structural Biology Center Consortium (Memorial Sloan Kettering Cancer Center, Columbia University, Rockefeller University, New York University, Mt.
+Limited distribution of shRNAs as lentivirus are also available to researchers at non-profit entities that are members of the New York Structural Biology Center Consortium (Memorial Sloan Kettering Cancer Center, Columbia University, Rockefeller University, New York University, Mt.
 Sinai School of Medicine, State University of New York, City University of New York, Weill Cornell Medical Center, and the Wadsworth Center of the New York State Department of Health).
-For more information, contact us at shRNA@einstein.yu.edu.

 How can I find out what shRNA clones are available for my gene of interest?

-Send the gene symbol (e.g. GAPDH), the gene ID (e.g. 2597), and the species of interest to shRNA@einstein.yu.edu.
+Send the gene symbol (e.g. GAPDH), the gene ID (e.g. 2597), and the species of interest the core via our iLab form.
 (Gene symbol and gene ID can be looked up using the NCBI Gene resource.)
 We will send you a report listing clones available, along with their sequences and target sites.

 Which library should I order clones from?